The Financial Technology Law Review: Belgium

 i Digital identity

 In Belgium, the government issues an identity card to all citizens that includes a digital identity (eID).
 The information contained on the eID is deemed official and certified by the government (as certificate authority).
-An integration with the eID is possible in order to read basic information regarding an individual.
+An integration with the eID is possible to read basic information regarding an individual.
 This digital identity can therefore be used for onboarding, and can also be used for electronic identification and authentication as well as for embedding a qualified electronic signature on electronic documents.

 A number of Belgium's leading banks (Belfius, BNP Paribas Fortis, KBC/CBC and ING) and mobile network operators (Orange, Proximus and Telenet Group) created a mobile application, itsme, with a view to facilitating such identification, authentication and signatures.
 Initially, this could only be done on the basis of a Belgian bank account, but it has since been expanded and extended to also support the eID.